 As a general rule, on the server you are configuring, you only need the indexes that correspond with the databases that you use.
 For example, if you are configuring a content delivery server, you need the Web database and the

-If you use Lucene as your search and indexing provider, you must use the appropriate index update strategy
+If you use Lucene as your search and indexing provider, you must use the appropriate index update strategy to re-index local data because Lucene cannot easily be synchronized across servers.
+Lucene does not support sharing indexes, so to keep your indexes synchronized you may need to use additional strategies.

 If you use Solr, keeping indexes synchronized across servers is easier and requires fewer indexing strategies.